VAGAScom/pascoale/README.md

 I'm going to add new functions as I need them.

 Currently it has:
+- Simple formatting considering accents in portuguese (upcase, downcase, capitalize);
+- Title formatting, considering prepositions and other others downcase;
-- variations of a word at one and two **edit distances** (Reference: http://norvig.com/spell-correct.html).
+- Variations of a word at one and two **edit distances** (Reference: http://norvig.com/spell-correct.html);
-- Syllabic separation.
+- Heuristic syllabic separation.
 My tests against a corpus of ~170K words shows 99.36% of correctness \o/.

 The code is kinda slow, but I'm not worried about speed (yet).